Auctions: purchasing bargain property quickly at auction

 What Is a Bridge Loan?

 A “Bridge Loan” is a short-term financing product that is usually taken out in order to bridge the gap between one property transaction and the next.
-For example, if you bought a house on the spur of the moment and found yourself unable to raise the funds to finance the purchase, yet you had the equity to buy that new property tied up in an existing house that you owned, then a bridging loan might be the perfect solution.
+For example, if you bought a house on the spur of the moment and found yourself unable to raise the funds to finance the purchase, yet you had the equity to buy that new property tied up in an existing house that you owned, then an open bridging loan might be the perfect solution.

 Sometimes referred to as gap finance or a swing loan, bridging loans are usually available for 6 to 12 month periods and because they are short term products the overall amount of interest repayable is usually quite low and affordable.
 As bridging loans are secured products, most applicants experience a high rate of approval although the overall cost of borrowing is often swayed by a borrower’s credit history.